devflowinc/ruby-sdk/docs/ChunkApi.md

 > update_chunk(tr_dataset, update_chunk_data)

-update_chunk
+Update Chunk

-update_chunk  Update a chunk.
+Update Chunk  Update a chunk.
 If you try to change the tracking_id of the chunk to have the same tracking_id as an existing chunk, the request will fail.

 ### Examples